There are numerous attractions within 30 minutes or less of Lincoln.

 International Motorsports Hall Of Fame

 On the southern edge of Lincoln is the Motorsports Hall of Fame.
-This museum holds over 100 cars at a value of more than $25 million dollars.
+This museum holds over 150 vehicles at a value of more than $25 million dollars.

 The Anniston Museum of Natural History and Berman Museum offers great family entertainment.